Apple earnings beat expectations as it sells pricier iPhones

 The world's most valuable technology company also forecast revenue of US$60 billion to US$62 billion for its fiscal fourth quarter, which will include early sales of soon-to-be-announced phone models, beating the US$59.6 billion analysts expected, according to data from Thomson Reuters I/B/E/S.

 Apple was largely spared in last week's tech sector sell-off when shares of Facebook Inc, Twitter Inc and Netflix fell sharply on concerns about their future growth.
-With a market capitalization of US$938.7 billion at market close on Monday, Apple is tickling at the title of world's first trillion-dollar company.
+With a market capitalisation of more than US$900 billion, Apple is tickling at the title of world's first trillion-dollar company.

 "We are not able to catch up to demand yet and continue to add capacity for the AirPods," Maestri said.